larryhastings/pyweek34/README.md

 * Every level has one gen-u-ine patented *departure point!*
   Once you've killed all the monsters and picked up all the gems, the departure point will become active!
-Just touch it to be whisked away, off to your next adventure.
+Just enter the little door to be whisked away, off to your next adventure.